abpframework/abp/docs/en/tutorials/modular-crm/part-03.md

 ### Creating Example Products

 In this section, we will create a few example products using the Swagger UI.
-In that way
+In that way, we will have some sample products to show on the UI.

+Now, right-click the `ModularCrm` under the `main` folder in the Solution Explorer panel, select the *Dotnet CLI* -> *Graph Build* command.
+In this way, we can be sure that the product module and the main application has built and ready to run.

+After the build process completes, open the Solution Runner panel and click the *Play* button near to the solution root.
+Once the `ModularCrm.Web` application runs, we can right-click it and select the *Browse* command to open the user interface.

 ...